Maskwacis Cultural College

 Maskwacis Cultural College (MCC) is a private post-secondary institution within the Four Nations of Maskwacis, Alberta, Canada.
-MCC offers programs from basic adult literacy, two-year college diplomas, to university transfer programs.
+MCC offers programs from basic adult literacy to two-year college diplomas to university transfer programs.

 Partnerships

-Maskwacis Cultural College is a member of the First Nation and Adult Higher Education Consortium, a non-profit organization in Western Canada, which coordinates the efforts of its members to provide quality adult and higher education, controlled entirely by people of the First Nations.
+Maskwacis Cultural College is a member of the First Nation and Adult Higher Education Consortium, a non-profit organization in Western Canada, which coordinates its members' efforts to provide quality adult and higher education, all of which is controlled entirely by First Nations people.

 History

-In 1974, the Four Bands of Hobbema established Maskwacis Cultural Centre under the Cultural/Educational Centres Program of Indian Affairs Canada.
-From 1974 to 1986, the Maskwacis Cultural Centre's mission was to preserve Plains Cree culture and history, to support Cree language development and to provide Post-secondary opportunities to members of the Four Nations by brokering courses from various public institutions.
+In 1974, the Four Bands of Hobbema established the Maskwacis Cultural Centre under the Cultural/Educational Centres Program of Indian Affairs Canada.
+From 1974 to 1986, the Maskwacis Cultural Centre's mission was to preserve Plains Cree culture and history, to support Cree language development, and to provide Post-secondary opportunities to members of the Four Nations by brokering courses from various public institutions.

-In 1986, the Board of Governors, with assistance and support of the Chiefs of Samson, Ermineskin, Louis Bull and Montana Bands, sought formal recognition for Maskwachees Cultural Centre as a post-secondary institution.
-In July 1988, the Legislative Assembly of Alberta passed the Maskwacîs Cultural College Act (Bill PR20), establishing the Maskwachees Cultural College as a Private Post-Secondary Institution in Alberta with authority to grant certification to students at the Certificate and Diploma levels.
+In 1986, the Board of Governors, with the assistance and support of the Chiefs of the Samson, Ermineskin, Louis Bull and Montana Bands, sought formal recognition for the Maskwachees Cultural Centre as a post-secondary institution.
+In July 1988, the Legislative Assembly of Alberta passed the Maskwacîs Cultural College Act (Bill PR20), establishing the Maskwachees Cultural College as a Private Post-Secondary Institution in Alberta with the authority to grant certification to students at the Certificate and Diploma levels.

-In 1987, Maskwacis Cultural College's university courses were recognized as transfer equivalencies to the University of Alberta, the University of Calgary, the University of Lethbridge and Augustana University College.
-Since then Maskwachees Cultural College's university courses were brokered to Yellowhead Tribal Council in Edmonton and the MCC Early Childhood Development Program was brokered to Lesser Slave Lake Indian Regional Council at Grouard, Alberta.
+In 1987, Maskwacis Cultural College's university courses were recognized as transfer equivalencies at the University of Alberta, the University of Calgary, the University of Lethbridge and Augustana University College.
+Since then, Maskwachees Cultural College's university courses have been brokered to the Yellowhead Tribal Council in Edmonton, and the MCC Early Childhood Development Program has been brokered to the Lesser Slave Lake Indian Regional Council at Grouard, Alberta.